dennoa/cruddy-express-api/README.md

     }

 * entity.name must be specified.
 It is the name of the entity acted upon by the CRUD operations.
+* entity.path can be specified if you want the path to be something other than the entity name.
 * entity.schema can be overridden to define your entity schema.
 * pathPrefix.read can be set to the base path for retrieval operations if you want to separate them from the others.
 * pathPrefix.write can be set to the base path for update operations if you want to separate them from the others.